ckerce/pops_ml/README.md

 ## About:

-POPS_ML provides a reference implementation to illustrate the use of machine learning APIs in the development of optimization problems.
+POPS-ML provides a reference implementation to illustrate the use of machine learning APIs in the development of optimization problems.
 As such, it requires only the PyTorch and numpy libraries to implement.
 Existing complex linear algebra libraries for PyTorch or Tensorflow would allow for a slightly